James Richard Dacres (Royal Navy officer, born 1749): American War of Independence

 With the outbreak of the war Dacres was appointed as second lieutenant aboard the 32-gun HMS Blonde, under Captain Philemon Pownoll.
 He sailed with the Blonde to Quebec as part of the escort for a troop convoy.
 In June 1776 he was appointed by Commodore Sir Charles Douglas to lead a naval detachment to Lake Champlain.
 There he took command of the 12-gun schooner Carleton, which formed part of Captain Thomas Pringle's flotilla.
-He took part in the battle of Battle of Valcour Island on 11 October 1776 and after the victory General Guy Carleton sent Dacres back to Britain with the despatches.
+He took part in the Battle of Valcour Island on 11 October 1776 and after the victory General Guy Carleton sent Dacres back to Britain with the despatches.
 He was made master and commander on 25 November 1776 after his return and was appointed to command the 14-gun HMS Sylph.
 He transferred to the 18-gun HMS Ceres and commanded her off the Leeward Islands.

 Ceres patrolled the Caribbean and the American coasts, and on 9 March 1778 and in company with HMS Ariadne she chased two American frigates, USS Alfred and USS Raleigh, eventually engaging the Alfred and forcing her to surrender.
 He went on to capture the French privateer Tigre on 18 October 1778; but the Ceres was herself engaged and captured by the 36-gun French frigate Iphigénie off St Lucia on 17 December 1778.
 The Ceres was escorting a troop convoy at the time, and Dacres acted to decoy the French frigate away from the convoy, eventually forcing the French to pursue the Ceres for 48 hours, allowing the convoy to escape.
 Dacres was subsequently exchanged and returned to England, whereupon he was made acting-captain of the 74-gun HMS Sultan, afterwards being transferred to the 28-gun HMS Maidstone.
 He was not confirmed as post-captain however until 13 September 1780, when he was given command of the 20-gun HMS Perseus, stationed in the Downs.
 He transferred to the frigates HMS Orpheus and HMS Aurora towards the end of the war.